openSUSE/suseviclient/README.md

 		suseviclient.sh -c -n "PXE Example" -m 512 -d 5G

 This will create blank VM with network attached.
 If PXE is enabled in your network it should be possible to perform a network boot after the VM is powered on.

 5) Create VM with nested virtualization capabilities, a.k.a. to test another hypervisor within ESXi( KVM works pretty good there!)

-    suseviclient.sh -c -n "Nested VM Example" --vmdk datastore1/path/to/image.vmdk --nested
+    suseviclient.sh -c -n "Nested VM Example" \
+      --vmdk datastore1/path/to/image.vmdk --nested

---vmdk provided only for illustration: --nested will work with any provisioning type
+--vmdk provided only for illustration: --nested will work with any provisioning type.

 For full list of possible options see